aidansedgewick/stilts_wrapper/README.md

 You'll should still get a warning - but you can silence this too, by also using  `warning=False`.

+No attempt is made to tell if you've supplied enough parameters for a a sucessful use of STILTS.

 There are a couple of convnience methods.
 For instance, if all your tables as fits format (or all csv, or whatever):